Graphixa/FontGet/docs/installation.md

 ## Build and Install from Source

-Complete instructions for building FontGet from source can be found in the [Contributing guide](contributing.md).
+Complete instructions for building FontGet from source can be found below.

 ### Prerequisites